It’s important for you and your partner to take good care of yourselves as you grieve. Be sure that you take care of your health during this time.

 Do Something in Memory of Your Baby

 - Plan a special memorial service to remember your baby.
-Your hospital may have a service each year that you can go to.
+Your hospital or other community organization may have a service each year that you can go to.

 - Plant flowers or a tree in honor of your baby.

-- Wear special jewelry with a charm or birthstone.
+- Wear special jewelry with a charm or birthstone that reminds you of your baby.

 - Make a donation to a local group in memory of your baby and to support other parents who may be experiencing a similar situation.
 Get help if needed as you grieve.